 Since the price of dishwasher units are in range with many other types of kitchen appliances, you want to be sure the investment is worth putting your hard-earned money into and results in helping you rather than harming.

 USA Dishwasher Statistics

 However, in 2011 until the present time, dishwasher sales are going back up.
-Dishwasher shipped units when from a lower 5.4 million units to 8.34 million units.
+Dishwashers shipped went from 5.4 million units to 8.34 million units.
 The number of dishwasher units is expected to go up as dishwashers start to use modern technology that makes them energy efficient and much more useful for households all across the country.